-\emph{(2)} To minimise the impact on performance, we also develop a more weakly constrained LM method (LM$_w$), in line with the concept of the PM approach~\cite{souza2017parametrized} to avoid unnecessary bias in the estimation results due to universally restricting parameters.
-Here, we first regress the range of the regressand variable ($y_i^w$) on the range of regressors ($x_{ji}^w$) before performing the estimation using~\eqref{eq:PM_range_estimate} as the estimated range values of the regressand guarantee mathematical coherence of the estimated bounds \emph{iff} they are positive~\cite{souza2017parametrized}.
-Therefore, if all estimated range values are positive ($\hat{y}_i^w\geq 0, \forall i$), we compute the least squares estimation of~\eqref{eq:Beta_Linear} without any parameter restrictions.
-In contrast, if any of the estimated range values is negative ($\hat{y}_i^w<0, \exists i$), we put positivity restrictions on $\hat{\gamma}_j$ and $\hat{\theta}$ using the Lawson and Hanson’s algorithm (LHA)~\cite{lawson1974,neto2010constrained}.
-Algorithm~\ref{algorithm_2} summarises this adapted approach, LM$_w$.
+\emph{(2)} To minimize the impact on performance, we also develop a more weakly constrained LM method (LM$_w$), in line with the rationale of the PM approach~\cite{souza2017parametrized} to avoid unnecessary bias in the estimation results due to universally restricting parameters.
+Here, we first regress the range of the regressand variable ($y_i^w$) on the range of regressors ($x_{ji}^w$) before performing the estimation using~\eqref{eq:PM_range_estimate} as the estimated range values of the regressand guarantee mathematical coherence of the estimated bounds \emph{if} they are positive~\cite{souza2017parametrized}.
+Therefore, if all estimated range values are positive ($\hat{y}_i^w\geq 0, \forall i$), we compute the least squares estimation of \eqref{eq:Beta_Linear} without any parameter restrictions.
+In contrast, if any of the estimated range values are negative ($\hat{y}_i^w<0, \exists i$), we enforce positivity restrictions on $\hat{\gamma}_j$ and $\hat{\theta}$ using the Lawson and Hanson algorithm (LHA)~\cite{lawson1974,neto2010constrained}. \emph{Algorithm~\ref{algorithm_2} summarizes this adapted approach, LM$_w$}.